8.4 Promoting culture and cultural participation

 Knowledge of cultural heritage amongst young people

-As mentioned before, young people's discovery and appreciation of the cultural and artistic heritage appears among the tasks of the local governments, and – besides public education – it is mostly carried out through the network of public collections and community cultural institutions.
+As mentioned before, young people's discovery and appreciation of the cultural and artistic heritage appear among the tasks of the local governments, and – besides public education – it is mostly carried out through the network of public collections and community cultural institutions.
 (For more information see sub-chapter 8.2 Administration and governance.)

-The most important public awareness raising campaign is the Cultural Heritage Days (Kulturális Örökség Napjai).
-The programme has no specific target groups besides those interested in cultural heritage, and is operated by the Prime Minister's Office (Miniszterelnökség).
-Through the programme the participating institutions offer free entrance and special events for the participants.
+The most important public awareness-raising campaign is the Cultural Heritage Days (Kulturális Örökség Napjai).
+The programme has no specific target groups besides those interested in cultural heritage and is operated by the Prime Minister's Office (Miniszterelnökség).
+Through the programme, the participating institutions offer free entrance and special events for the participants.